diego-rm-dev/vite-plugin-federation/README.md

 ## **Rendering Remote Components**

-To dynamically render remote components within the host application, the following pattern is used:
+In the host application, you can dynamically render remote components as follows:

 ```javascript
 import React, { Suspense, lazy } from 'react';